KNFullStack/Milestone-Project-2/README.md

 ### Typography
 The text throughout the game uses the **Roboto** font.
 ### Images
 The background image was created courtesy of my mentor, [Spencer Barriball](https://github.com/5pence).
+The image used in the favicon is thanks to [freepik](https://www.freepik.com/) (see link below in the "Acknowledgements" section for a direct link).
 ### Sounds
 The three sound clips that are used are from creators on [freesound](https://freesound.org/).
 See links to their profiles in the "Acknowledgements" section at the bottom of this README.
 ### Wireframes